wenakita/CreatorVault/docs/troubleshooting/COMPILATION_STATUS.md

 StrategyDeploymentBatcher Imports:
   ✅ CreatorCharmStrategyV2  (no V4 deps)
   ✅ AjnaStrategy            (no V4 deps)
-  ✅ CharmAlphaVaultSimple   (no V4 deps)
+  ✅ CharmAlphaVaultAuto     (no V4 deps)
   ✅ OpenZeppelin contracts  (no V4 deps)
   ✅ V3 interfaces           (no V4 deps)